-Pictionary is probably the best-known of these games, but there are several other games that challenge players to draw or sculpt in order to win.
-Here are my picks for the best drawing and sculpting games.
+Pictionary is probably the best-known of these games, but several other games challenge players to draw or sculpt to win.
+Read on to discover the 6 best drawing and sculpting board games.

 01 of 06